OklenCodes/SimplePythonThings/README.md

 Savings Account: Creates an instance of SavingsAcct for "blaze," performs a deposit, and attempts a large transfer (which will likely fail due to insufficient funds after the withdrawal fee is applied).

 ## Further Development
-This is a basic banking system.
 Potential future enhancements could include:

 * Implementing transaction history.
 * Adding more account types (e.g., checking account with overdraft).